namjaejeon/ksmbd-tools/README.md

 # the default user database is `/etc/ksmbd/ksmbdpwd.db', and
 # the default config file is `/etc/ksmbd/smb.conf'

+# create the share path directory
+# the share stores files in this directory using its underlying filesystem
+mkdir -vp $HOME/MyShare

 # add a share (case insensitive) to the default config file
 # `--options' takes a single argument, so quote it accordingly in your shell
 # note that the shell expands `$HOME' here, `ksmbd.addshare' will never do it